 Wasabi peas are a very rich source of calories, as one cup contains about 450 calories.
 This makes them a great source of energy when consumed properly, but you should be careful not to eat excessive amounts if you are watching your weight.

 Are Black Eyed Peas Good For You?

-Black-eyed peas are also very rich in potassium, which makes them beneficial for regulating blood pressure and help alleviate anxiety and stress.
+Black-eyed peas are also very rich in potassium, which makes them beneficial for regulating blood pressure and helping alleviate anxiety and stress.

 Are Frozen Peas Good For You?

-Some recent studies have shown that nutritional value of different foods, in particular, vegetables and fruits, is better preserved when using freezer instead of the refrigerator.
-This means that frozen peas maintain most of its fresh content, for a period of at least 90 days.
+Some recent studies have shown that the nutritional value of different foods, in particular, vegetables and fruits, is better preserved when using a freezer instead of the refrigerator.
+This means that frozen peas maintain most of their fresh content, for a period of at least 90 days.